-Science Fact: Hawaiian sea burial is a heart-felt and respectful tradition carried out not only for native Hawaiians, but sometimes for Mainland visitors as well.
 The condo that Nola and I own is at Honokeana Cove in West Maui.
-Last month I attended a sea burial on nearby Napili Bay Beach for Fetta Luebke, who was for many years the head of our condominium association’s housekeeping service.
-This post is a tribute to Fetta, whose memorial service and sea burial typifies the beauty and emotion of this custom.
+Last month while on a Maui vacation I attended a sea burial on nearby Napili Bay Beach for Fetta Luebke, who was for many years the head of our condominium association’s housekeeping service.
+As a result, this post is a tribute to Fetta, whose memorial service and sea burial typifies the beauty and emotion of this custom.

 6. Family members who don’t plan to ride surfboards board the outrigger canoe.
 Fetta’s husband sits in the center carrying a gourd holding her ashes.

-8. The ashes are consigned to the sea.
-Leis and flower petals are spread over them.
+8. The ashes meet the sea.
+Leis and flower petals spread over them.

-Nevertheless, there’s an honorable history of people adopting ethnic customs that are not part of their genetic heritage.
-Consider celebrations of St Patricks Day and Columbus Day by people who are not noticeably Irish or Italian any other days of the year.
-For that matter, Christmas is a holiday whose non-religious aspects have been adopted by many non-Christians.
+There’s an honorable history of people adopting ethnic customs that are not part of their genetic heritage.
+For example, consider celebrations of St Patricks Day and Columbus Day by people who are not noticeably Irish or Italian any other days of the year.
+In addition, Christmas is a religious holiday that many non-Christians celebrate.

 The beachboys sang their farewell song “Aloha Oe” and the shoreline of people began to weep.
 Duke’s ashes were paddled out to sea by an armada of outrigger canoes and surfers.
 Nadine Kahanamoku scattered his ashes into the sea.
 The mourners in the canoes, boats and on surfboards threw flowers and flower leis for Duke.
 Soon the ocean was a blanket of flowers and Reverend Akaka spoke amongst the tears, “Paoa was a man of aloha.
 God gave him to us as a gift from the sea, and now we give him back from whence he came.”
 A rainbow formed over the island, as the canoes made their way back to the beach.